harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 30. Biolo G, Declan Fleming RY.
 Wolfe RR.
 Physiologic hyper¬ insulinemia stimulates proteinsynthesis and enhances trans¬ port of selected amino acids in human skeletal muscle.
 J Clin Invest 1995:95:811-9

-Insulin increases the amount of protein deposited in muscle by directly increasing the rate of proteinsynthesis (40-60% as measured by lysine &amp;amp; phenylalanine dissapearance from intracellular pools).
+Insulin increases the amount of protein deposited in muscle by directly increasing the rate of proteinsynthesis (40-60% as measured by lysine & phenylalanine dissapearance from intracellular pools).
 Insulin does not increase (or regulate) transmember amino acid transport.
 Therefore transportation of amino acids is not a primary mediator of insulin anabolic actions in muscle.

-[So Insulin's primary modes of action are reduction of whole-bodyprotein breakdown as discussed already &amp;amp; in muscle an increase in the rate of protein synthesis.
+[So Insulin's primary modes of action are reduction of whole-bodyprotein breakdown as discussed already & in muscle an increase in the rate of protein synthesis.
 Now it draws on the intracellular pool of amino acids to effect this increased synthesis.
 It is possible to run out of amino acids from that pool.
 Insulin can suck the reservoir dry so to speak.

 In addition insulin in general (there is an exception) does not increase the rate of transportation of amino acids across the cell membrane into the cell.
 That remains normal.
 But the benefit of insulin in muscle is that it increases protein synthesis.
 However other things are needed besides insulin to effect anabolism.]
 Insulin draws on an existing intracellular pool of amino acids.
 When amino acid concentrations are maintained at levels higher than normal during systemic insulin administration insulin increased muscleprotein synthesis (40).